qtkite/nn-even/README.md

 # nn-even
-basic neural network using pytorch to determine if a number is odd or even
+basic neural network using pytorch to determine if a number is even